gollenia/timber-blocks/readme.md

 # Bricks

 Bricks is a Wordpress Gutenberg Plugin.
 Instead of rendering the page content with React and save it in the database, this Plugin relies on pure so called "dynamic blocks" which are rendered through PHP.
 To make things esier, it utilizes Twig, a template engine by Symphony.

 ### Description

 Templating with Timber/Twig is a breeze.
 I was always disappointed that there are no blocks that can easily be redesigend with a simple template language like twig.
-Always compiling React (which is great!) makes it difficult to change Blocks on the fly.
+Always compiling React (which is great, though!) makes it difficult to change Blocks on the fly or include a block template in a theme.

-Plugins like simple-blocks where not an option for me as it heavily relies on database and is not easily scalable across multiple sites.
+Plugins like simple-blocks where not an option for me as they heavily rely on database and is not easily scalable across multiple sites.
 That's why I wrote this plugin.

 ### Installation